servoz/populse_mia/doc/ScopeStatement/ScopeStatement.md

     > JW: Maybe this should be independent?

  * `Data browser / Tag manager`:
-    Provides an overview of the data available in the current analysis project (raw data and derived data).
+    Provides an overview of the data (image or non-image) available in the current analysis project (raw data and derived data).
 Data browser.
-    > EB: Only image data?
-Non-image data should be visible somewhere as well !

     * Configure overview of the meta-data (from acquisition or added by the user)
     * Visualize the corresponding images in a simple and fast way (different from the data viewer above)
     * Define, edit, load and store user-defined tags